-Git Version Control Introduction¶
+Git Version Control Introduction

 A more in-depth guide on Git is available on the Git website.

-Git is a Distributed Version Control System (VCS) created by Linus Torvalds, also known for creating and maintaining the linux kernel.
+Git is a Distributed Version Control System (VCS) created by Linus Torvalds, also known for creating and maintaining the Linux kernel.
 Version Control is a system for tracking changes of code for developers.
 The advantages of Git Version Control are:

-Separate testing environments into branches
+Separation of testing environments into branches

 Ability to navigate to a particular commit without removing history